pluralsight/PS-AutoLab-Env/README.md

 ### Lab Summary

-Once the host setup is complete, you can use the module's [Get-LabSummary](docs/Get-LabSummary.md) command to better understand what the lab configuration will setup.
+Once the host setup is complete, you can use the module's [Get-LabSummary](docs/Get-LabSummary.md) command to better understand what the lab configuration will set up.
 Run the command in the configuration folder.

 ```powershell
 PS C:\Autolab\Configurations\SingleServer-GUI-2016\> Get-LabSummary